cohenchris/scripts/backup/README.md

 - "local machine" will refer to each of these clients that is present in this network.
 - "backup server" will refer to the central server that all of these aforementioned clients backup to.

+NOTE: You MUST run `cp sample.env .env` and fill out the required variables for each script you will be running.

 ---

 ## Backblaze Remote Backup